Yesterday Once More (song)

-"Yesterday Once More", written by Richard Carpenter and John Bettis, is a hit song by the Carpenters from their 1973 album Now & Then.
+"Yesterday Once More", written by Richard Carpenter and John Bettis, is a hit song by The Carpenters from their 1973 album Now & Then.
 Thematically the song concerns reminiscing about songs of a generation gone by.
 It segues into a long medley, consisting of eight covers of 1960s tunes incorporated into a faux oldies radio program.
 The work takes up the entire B-side of the album.

 The single version of the song peaked at number 2 on the Billboard Hot 100 chart, kept from the number 1 spot by "Bad, Bad Leroy Brown" by Jim Croce.
-It was the duo's fifth number two hit and makes them the act with the second-most number two hits on the chart behind Madonna.
+It also became The Carpenters' ninth top-ten and fifth single to reach No. 2. in the Billboard Hot 100.
 The song also peaked at number 1 on the easy listening chart, becoming their eighth number 1 on that chart in four years.
-It is the Carpenters' biggest-selling record worldwide and their best-selling single in the UK, peaking at number 2.
+It is The Carpenters' biggest-selling record worldwide and their best-selling single in the UK, peaking at number 2.
 Richard Carpenter stated, on a Japanese documentary, that it was his favorite of all the songs that he had written.
 He has performed an instrumental version at concerts.

 According to Cash Box, on June 2, 1973, "Yesterday Once More" was the highest-debuting single at No. 71.
 By August 4, it had reached No. 1.

-Song structure

-"Yesterday Once More" is a ballad published in the key of E major.